 The case for using trade rules to discipline fossil fuel subsidies is particularly compelling.
 Globally, countries are subsidising fossil fuel production and consumption to the tune of over $500 billion US dollars a year.
 Subsidies make these greenhouse gas emitting fuels cheaper to produce and buy, acting as an incentive to use and produce more.
 Just as trade rules are used in the World Trade Organization (WTO) context to address industrial and agricultural subsidies, they have an important role to play here also.

 The ACCTS negotiation is an opportunity for New Zealand to lead in this area and help create rules and best practice that reflect the needs and concerns of New Zealanders.

-New Zealand, Costa Rica, Fiji, Iceland and Norway will form the initial grouping of countries to negotiate ACCTS.
+New Zealand, Costa Rica, Fiji, Iceland, Norway and Switzerland will form the initial grouping of countries to negotiate ACCTS.

 We are small, trade-dependent countries who believe trade measures and disciplines can make a contribution to helping to address the urgent challenge we face for sustainable development in general and on climate change in particular.
 We traditionally have much in common in terms of strategic alignment on trade policy issues and we share the goal of achieving a high quality agreement with concrete and substantive outcomes as quickly and effectively as possible.

 Once initial negotiations on ACCTS conclude, the intent is that ACCTS will then be open for other WTO members to join, if they are able to meet the required commitments.
 In this way, we hope that the ACCTS initiative will be a pathfinder toward multilateral action and provide an example of how trade rules can substantively help address climate change and other serious environmental challenges.